adamhaile/surplus/README.md

 Performance: virtual DOM libraries throw away information about what has changed, then reconstruct it in the diff phase.
 Some smart engineers have made diffing surprisingly fast, but the cost can never be zero.

 Complexity: the separation between a virtual and a real layer brings with it a host of abstractions, such as component &lsquo;lifecycle&rsquo; and &lsquo;refs,&rsquo; which are essentially hooks into the reconciler's work.
-The standard programming model of values and functions gets mirrored with a whole abstraction layer of virtual values and function-like components.
+The standard programming model of values and functions gets mirrored with a parallel layer of virtual values and function-like components.

 Interop: communication between different virtual DOM libraries, or between virtual values and your own code, is complicated by the fact that the common layer upon which they operate, the DOM, is held within the library.
 The library only allows access to the DOM at certain moments and through certain ports, like &lsquo;refs.&rsquo;